Nlte/social-image-platform/README.md

 This github repo is divided into 2 parts :
 - img_platform : contains all the sources for the website.
 - ml_core : contains the sources for the classifier.
-It can be run independently of the website.

-## Running the neural network
+## Training the neural network
 Requirements
 - tensorflow (tested on 0.11)
 - numpy